Who We Are

 The Intercollegiate Business Convention (IBC) on October 27th is a day of programming & networking for 1,000+ attendees and notable business leaders.

-The Young Women’s Business Leadership Conference is a day of business education for over 300 high school students from around the world.
+The Business Oriented Leadership Development Conference (B.O.L.D.) is a day of business education for over 300 high school students from around the world.
+This conference was previously known as YWBLC.

 The Glass Floor